1. What distinguishes Phoenix Rising Yoga Therapy from other styles of yoga therapy?

 8. Can I get college credit and/or CEU’s?

 Yes.
 Several graduates of the Phoenix Rising training have received credit for all or part of their training in both graduate and undergraduate college courses.
-Participating colleges include Antioch, Vermont College of Norwich University, and Lesley College.
-Ask for details when you call.
+Requirements for external credit vary by institution; please check with your college or university of choice.
+CEUs are available for Yoga Alliance and in California for CAMFT members.

 9. What support can I expect after graduating?
 What further opportunities exist?